Alongside the Doctrinal Statement of Katoomba Baptist Church, we also affirm and uphold the historic, orthodox Creeds and Confessions of the Church –

 1. The Divine Inspiration of the Holy Scriptures

 We believe that the Holy Scriptures, also known as the Holy Bible, consisting of the sixty-six books of the Old and New Testaments, is the inerrant Word of God.
-Written by holy people of God, under the inspiration of the Holy Spirit, the Bible is the only ultimate and infallible authority in all matters of Christian faith and practice.
-Utterly sufficient for Christian life and godliness, the Bible does not contain the Word of God, but in fact is the Word of God.
-The Bible is indivisible in its verbal inspiration, for such verbal inspiration is plenary.
+Written by holy men of God, under the inspiration of the Holy Spirit, the Bible is the only ultimate and infallible authority in all matters of Christian faith and practice.
+Utterly sufficient for Christian life and godliness, the Bible does not just contain the Word of God, but in fact is the Word of God.
+The Bible is indivisible in its verbal inspiration, for such verbal inspiration encompasses the entire Scriptures.
 As such, it is to be neither added to, nor subtracted from, in either word or thought.

 2. The Nature and Unity of the Godhead

 We believe that the Lord our God is but the one, only, true, and living God.
-He is one essential being, shared by three distinct persons – Father, Son, and Holy Spirit – who are altogether co-equal and co-eternal.
+He is one essential being, existing in three distinct persons – Father, Son, and Holy Spirit – who are altogether co-equal, co-eternal, and consubstantial.
 Being of one substance, yet the substance being undivided: The Father is a distinct person from the Son; the Son is a distinct person from the Holy Spirit; the Holy Spirit is a distinct person from the Father.
 All infinite, there is but one God, who is undivided in nature and being.
-Eternal and infinitely perfect in all His attributes, His subsistence is entirely in and of Himself.
+Eternal and infinitely perfect in all of his attributes, His subsistence is entirely in and of Himself.
 He is the one true Sovereign, who rules, unobstructed, over all creation.

 3. The Deity and Humanity of Christ

-We believe that Jesus Christ, the second Person of the Triune God, eternally begotten of the Father, is of the same essence and substance as the Father and the Spirit, being co-equal and co-eternal with them in the Godhead.
-In His being eternally begotten of the Father, the notion of His subordination to the Father, in essence and substance, must be profusely denied and rejected.
+We believe that Jesus Christ, the second person of the Triune God, eternally begotten of the Father, is of the same essence and substance as the Father and the Spirit, being co-equal and co-eternal with them in the Godhead.
+In His being eternally begotten of the Father, the notion of his subordination to the Father, in essence and substance, must be denied and rejected.
 Christ is He through whom all that has come into being, came into being.
-When the fullness of time had come, according to the will of the Father, Christ was miraculously conceived by the Holy Spirit in the womb of the Virgin Mary, taking upon Himself human flesh, yet maintaining the fullness of Deity that He eternally possessed; this is the union of Christ’s humanity and divinity into one hypostasis.
+When the fullness of time had come, according to the will of the Father, Christ was miraculously conceived by the Holy Spirit in the womb of the Virgin Mary, taking upon himself human flesh, yet maintaining the fullness of Deity that He eternally possessed; this is the union of Christ’s humanity and divinity in one person.